joac/tryton_builder/README.md

 # ![alt text](https://raw.github.com/joac/tryton_builder/master/data/logo.png "Logo")Tryton Builder

-Tryton builder is a *Working Progress* script to scaffold tryton modules:
+Tryton builder is a *Work in Progress* script to scaffold tryton modules:

 This is the basic usage: